noahdgrant/template-python-project/README.md

 ### Logging

-By default the logger is set to "production" which has a logging level of WARNING and only outputs to a file.
-The recommended way to change this is to create a .env file in the project root and specify either "development", "staging", or "production" as the `LOGGER` environment variable.
+By default the logger is set to `production` which has a logging level of `WARNING` and only outputs to a file.
+The recommended way to change this is to create a `.env` file in the project root and specify either `development`, `staging`, or `production` as the `LOGGER` environment variable.
 Checkout the `logging.toml` file to see the defaults for each logger.

 ## Testing